NFTREASURE-Community/nftreasure-community/content/strategies/commissioner-gordon.md

 ---
-title: "Strategy 2"
+title: "Commissioner Gordon"
-watermark: "Strategy 2"
+watermark: "Commissioner Gordon"
-description: "Strategy 2"
+description: "Possessing a keen eye for booty."
 layout: "strategy"
 weight: 102
-prev_page: "strategies/overview"
+prev_page: "/strategies/overview"
-next_page: "strategies/overview"
+next_page: "/strategies/overview"
 ---

 ### Commissioner Gordon

-_Possessing a keen eye for Booty_

 **Thesis:** A shrewd and ambitious individual with a keen eye for profitable opportunities in the NFT market.
 Despite lacking artistic skills, they aim to earn a fortune by making strategic purchases of high-value designs and earning substantial commissions.